The government is in discussions with the Future Fund regarding its future, Treasurer Jim Chalmers has confirmed.

 Last year, the government faced increased pressure to liquidate the Future Fund to plug projected government debt.

-Peter Costello, the fund’s former chairman, argued at the time that any such suggestions were “foolhardy”, highlighting concerns that as the government’s financial position declines, there will be more plans to spend it.
+Peter Costello, the fund’s former chairman, said at the time that any such suggestions were “foolhardy”, highlighting concerns that as the government’s financial position declines, there will be more plans to spend it.

 “Once it is spent, there is no significant asset on the government’s balance sheet.
 Once it is spent, there is nothing to offset the growing liabilities of debt, of unfunded pensions and unfunded military injury claims,” he said in November last year.